aKshay-9890/Kubernetes-Detail/README.md

 # Rollback and Rollout
 # Comment and Arguments
 # Environment Variable
+# Configmap and secrets

 What is the difference between configmap and secrets ?
 What is difference statefullset and deployment ?
 # Statefullset
-# Persistent Volume & Persistent Volume Claim
+# Persistent Volume & Persistent Volume Claim and their access mode.
+PV & PVC

 ==>> To manage statefull application we use statefulset